 Microsoft Outlook on the web (webmail) is adding support support for select third-party storage services.
-In addition to OneDrive for Business, you are able to store and share documents using services like Box.
+In addition to OneDrive for Business, you are able to store and share documents using services like Google Drive.

 After connecting a third-party storage provider to your Office 365 webmail account you're able to share and attach files directly from webmail.